 This has been very significant to the African woman because it expresses her heritage, Afrocentric pride, style and culture.
-Its actually giving African fashion more and more international attention.
+It’s actually giving African fashion more and more international attention.
 The world is looking for inspiration and the way African designers are creating unique and bold designs with these fabrics is attracting attention.

 How long have you been a designer and what is the name of your company; who are some of the prominent women you have styled

 I have been in the industry for 5 years now.
 Started off as a stylist and after learning what the world is missing, I decided to be the solution and create a brand that creates unique and bold modern African pieces.
-So I created Shona Accra lifestyle and we been creating amazing designs since.
-Our work is amicable and great craftsmanship.
+So I created the Shona Accra lifestyle and we have been creating amazing designs since.
+Our work is amicable and has great craftsmanship.
 When you wear our pieces you really feel the African pride in you and we make everyone feel beautiful and unique.
 We have dressed some local and international women like; Bonang Matheba, Monique Bingham, KB, Gigi LaMayne, Bongi Mvuyana, Bongi Silinda, Chi Mhende, Assessa, Lerato Kanyango, Carol Tshabalala, Koshie Mills, Shekinah etc

 Are more women turning into designers?
 What’s your opinion on this?

 I just feel like women are not being given the power and recognition they deserve in the fashion industry for whatever reason I don’t know.
-It seems the world regards the men as more artistic and creative but the truth is sewing has always been for women since childhood and I bet 99% of male designers were taught to sew by a woman.
+It seems the world regards men as more artistic and creative but the truth is sewing has always been for women since childhood and I bet 99% of male designers were taught to sew by a woman.
 Men still dominate the fashion industry and it is still ironic.
 Maybe women prefer other challenging industries that give them purpose and power.
 Women need to impose themselves and keep being very active in the fashion industry.

 What are some of your notable designs, any significant meaning

 My current collection is a dedication to my late mother who left me at 9years.
-She inspired me to be in the fashion industry indirectly and I owe her this and I just wanted to honour her.
+She inspired me to be in the fashion industry indirectly and I owe her this I just wanted to honour her.
 At the age of 7 years, she would allow me to shop for my own clothes and dress for creche and school.
 She liberated me at that age and my passion for fashion started then.